 These other elements and their molecular arrangement serve to differentiate one essential oil from another by classification, smell, color, viscosity, density, and characteristic health benefit.
-Keep in mind that each of these compounds is Mother Nature’s recipe and serve to help the plant grow and protect itself from insects, parasites or any other natural enemy.
+Keep in mind that each of these compounds is Mother Nature’s recipe and serves to help the plant grow and protect itself from insects, parasites, or any other natural enemy.

 Does it matter where I get my Essential oils?

 While some might like to think they can duplicate an essential oil, the differences in each oil (essence) can be even subtly if not greatly influenced by a myriad of factors such as soil pH, environmental temperature, altitude, time of year sown and harvested, neighboring vegetation, and more.
-Even the same genus and specie can smell different and have different health impact given a difference in any of these factors.
+Even the same genus and species can smell different and have different health impacts given a difference in any of these factors.
 In short, where an essential oil comes from is highly important as is how it is extracted.

 Essential oils are NOT regulated by the FDA even though the label “Organic” is defined by them (in the United States).
 Simply because an oil says it is FDA Organic does not certify its stated health benefit.
 Look for the Ecocert label when purchasing your oils.
-Ecocert in a third-party certification organization.
+Ecocert is a third-party certification organization.
 Ecocert sets the standard for organic and ensures each grower complies.

 For what are essential oils used?